forkkit/news-ai/privacy-policy.md

 (c) [by telephone, on [the contact number published on our website from time to time]]; or (d) [by email, using [the email address published on our website from time to time]].
 [additional list items]

+2. Credit
+2.1 This document was created using a template from SEQ Legal (http://www.seqlegal.com).
+You must retain the above credit.
+Use of this document without the credit is an infringement of copyright.
+However, you can purchase from us an equivalent document that does not include the credit.